 India’s North East is opening up to host an increasing number of travelers.
-The Dialogue Diaries™, an interview platform by Backpacking Series, is delighted to feature opinions of residents from the region.
+The Dialogue Diaries™ – Interview Line, a platform by Backpacking Series, is delighted to feature opinions of residents from the region.
 In this interaction, Motsuthung Yanthan, a proud young resident of the state, shares his candid thoughts and sticky anecdotes, and leaves you with compelling recommendations in this Nagaland travel guide.

 What stands out for you about Northeast India?